rimoune/RoboND-Perception-Project/writeup_template.md

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

 Once the objects were segmented, it was time to perform object recognition.
 To accomplish this, I first trained a SVM on features vector extracted for objects in each scenario.
-The features were a concatenation of the color histogram in hsv color space and of the histogram of surface normals.
+The features were a combination of the color histogram in hsv color space and of the histogram of surface normals.
 The confusion matrices (with/without normalization) for each scenario can be viewed below:

 ### Rima aggiungi Confusion Matrix per scenario 1-2-3